HaleFader/HaleFader.github.io/index.md

 <br> <br>
 Figure 4.2, on the other hand, shows the top 10 cuisines by percentage of C grades—the most severe sanitation violations.
 Here, German, Portuguese, and Jewish/Kosher cuisines stand out with the highest rates of C-grade violations, raising red flags for health-conscious tourists.
 Yet despite these cleanliness concerns, some—like German and Portuguese—still maintain relatively strong customer reviews.
 Asian/Asian Fusion, Turkish, and Thai cuisine also perform well in ratings but appear on this list due to a higher frequency of critical violations, revealing a disconnect between diner perception and health inspection outcomes.
 <figure style="
-    /* make this one full-viewport width & center it */
     position: relative;
     width: 100vw;
     max-width: none;